hmcts/ops-runbooks/MailRelay/README.md

 ```

 3. Create a new pull request and merge into the master branch once approved
-4. Test access and connectivity as described in the section below [Testing Mailrelay](#testing-mailrelay)
+4. Test access and connectivity as described in the section below [Testing MailRelay](#testing-mailrelay)

-## What is Mailrelay and what is it used for?
+## What is MailRelay and what is it used for?

 Exim Mail Relay is a Mail Transfer Agent, its main purpose is to receive emails from a Mail User Agent (MUA) and relay the email to other MTAs or a Mail Delivery Agent .

-### Mailrelay AKS deployment
+### MailRelay AKS deployment

-An Exim Mailrelay container is built via Docker and stored in the ACR Azure image repository.
+An Exim MailRelay container is built via Docker and stored in the ACR Azure image repository.
 It's based on the featherweight image Alpine as defined in the git repo [Docker Exim Relay Image](https://github.com/hmcts/exim-relay) and is built via an Azure DevOps pipeline.

-Exim Mailrelay is currently deployed on AKS in SS-dev-00 / SS-dev-01 / SS-prod-00 / SS-prod-01 as two replicas.
+Exim MailRelay is currently deployed on AKS in SS-dev-00 / SS-dev-01 / SS-prod-00 / SS-prod-01 as two replicas.
 It is monitored using Prometheus and Grafana.
 Alerts are sent to the following Slack channel #prometheus-alerting-prod , #prometheus-alerts, #prometheus-critical.

 ### Modifying the exim.conf File